 Publications

-Americans increasingly confront policy messages not from high-profile political figures, but from everyday citizens.
-While much is known about the effects of racial source cues from well-known political figures, less is known about how subtle racial cues from non-recognizable sources affect Americans’ support for policies that are race-targeted and those that are not.
+Americans increasingly confront policy messages not from high-profile political figures but from everyday citizens.
+Much is known about the effects of racial source cues from well-known political figures with salient racial identities.
+Less is known about how subtle racial cues from non-recognizable sources affect Americans’ support for policies that are race-targeted and those that are not.
 In this paper, I conduct a randomized experiment that varies a cue of the source’s racial identity and the type of policy for which the source advocates.
-I uncover little evidence for the hypothesis that subtle racial source cues lead Americans to racialize putatively race-neutral policies.
-I find instead that subtle cues of a Black vs. White source decrease support for only race-targeted policies.
-I unpack two distinct mechanisms that may be driving this finding.
-Both point to the importance of who advocates for race-targeted policies in garnering the support they need to come to fruition.
+I uncover little evidence for the hypothesis that subtle racial source cues activate racial attitudes that lead Americans to racialize policies that are (at least explicitly) race-neutral.
+I find instead that subtle cues of a Black vs. White source decrease support only for race-targeted policies.
+I reason that two mechanisms possibly driving this effect are: (1) subtle racial source cues become salient for only race-targeted policies, thereby activating racial stereotypes for these policies but not others, and (2) Black sources are perceived as less objective policy messengers when the policy explicitly aims to rectify injustices against Black Americans.
+More generally, the paper’s overall findings suggest that subtle racial cues of who advocates for race-targeted policies matter for whether such policies can garner the public support they presumably need to come to fruition.

 Researchers are often interested in whether discrimination on the basis of racial cues persists above and beyond discrimination on the basis of non-racial attributes that decision-makers infer from such cues.
 We show that existing audit experiments may be unable to parse these explanations because of an asymmetry in when decision-makers–e.g., employers, legislators, etc.–are exposed to racial cues and additional signals intended to rule out discrimination due to other inferred attributes.
 For example, an email audit experiment of legislators may provide a common signal of party in emails with different race signals in order to rule out discrimination due to legislators’ strategic incentives to appeal to co-partisans.
 In these designs, race is signaled by the name in the email address (at which point legislators can choose whether to open the email), but party is signaled only upon opening the email.
 We derive the bias that results from this asymmetry and then propose two distinct solutions.
 The first uses both the name and subject line to expose legislators to cues before the decision to open.
 The second crafts the email to ensure no discrimination in opening and then exposes legislators to cues in the body of the email after the decision to open.
 This second solution works when researchers do not measure opening, but can be improved when researchers do measure opening, even if with error.